zhijing-jin/ARTS_TestSet/README.md

 python code/main.py -dataset_name laptop
 ```

+### Dependencies
+- Version of allennlp package: You can install allennlp-2.5.0 with the Predictor https://s3-us-west-2.amazonaws.com/allennlp/models/elmo-constituency-parser-2020.02.10.tar.gz

 ## More Questions
 If you have more questions, please feel free to submit a [GitHub issue](https://github.com/zhijing-jin/ARTS_testset/issues).